Non-profit Inclusion Company - Added Value Included!

 What are inclusion companies?
 How do they differ from sheltered workshops?
 What are the advantages of a partnership with an inclusion company?
 You can find out more here.

 Inclusion companies fulfil a very important social mandate and thus assume a special social responsibility: they undertake to fill between 30% and 50% of their jobs with particularly affected severely disabled people according to § 215 SGB IX.
-Inclusion companies thus realise inclusive and equal participation in the general labour market for severely disabled people with a special need for support.
+Inclusion companies thus realise inclusive and equal participation in the general labor market for severely disabled people with a special need for support.

-Questions and answers for applicants?
+Questions and answers for applicants

-- the lived diversity among the colleagues
+- the diversity lived among colleagues

 - raising awareness of individual strengths and support needs